nycpivot/tdp-core/plugins/README.md

 This should almost certainly always happen via a CI job, and is the standard `npm publish` flow.

 - Bump plugin version in its `package.json`.
+- From the plugin directory, run `yarn build`.
 - From the plugin directory, run `npm publish`.

 That's it.